 When a services company automates work under FTE-based pricing, something predictable happens at the next contract renewal: the client looks at the headcount, sees it dropped, and renegotiates accordingly.
 The provider invested in technology and handed the return to someone else.

-This is a contract design problem, not a technology problem.
 The pricing model determines who captures the automation gain.
 FTE pricing routes it to the client by design.
 When you bill by the headcount hour and then reduce headcount through automation, your revenue falls.
-The client didn't ask you to be more efficient — they just benefit from it.
+The client didn't ask you to be more efficient.
+They just benefit from it.

 The fix is to price the output, not the input.
 Under transaction or outcome-based pricing, a provider collects the same per-unit fee whether a human or a bot handled the work.
 When automation cuts the cost per unit, the savings flow to margin.
 The client price doesn't move because the contract was written that way.

 The catch is sequence.
 Companies that automate first and reprice later almost always lose the argument at renewal.
 The client has already seen the efficiency gains and knows what they're worth.
-The window to restructure pricing is before automation becomes visible — ideally at contract renewal, when you can offer a technology investment roadmap as the quid pro quo for moving to outcome-based terms.
+The window is before automation becomes visible, ideally at a contract renewal where you can offer a technology investment roadmap in exchange for moving to outcome-based terms.

-Teleperformance took a different route: instead of renegotiating existing FTE contracts, it built a separate business unit — Specialized Services — around pricing structures that commodity BPO can't reach at all.
-LanguageLine's per-minute pricing with monthly minimums, TLSContact's exclusive government visa processing contracts with annual escalators.
-These aren't restructured commodity terms; they're a different business model.
-Specialized Services earned 31.9% EBITA versus 12–13% for Core Services and grew 109% over three years. → Teleperformance Specialized Services
+Teleperformance took a different route: instead of renegotiating existing FTE contracts, it built a separate business unit around pricing structures commodity BPO cannot reach.
+LanguageLine priced by the minute with monthly minimums; TLSContact ran exclusive government visa processing contracts with annual escalators.
+Specialized Services earned 31.9% EBITA versus 12-13% for Core Services and grew 109% over three years. -> Teleperformance Specialized Services

 Incumbents with large FTE portfolios face genuine friction here.
 Clients asked to move to outcome pricing are being asked to absorb performance risk they didn't originally sign up for.
 They'll resist, particularly if they've already seen the efficiency gains and are calculating what the renegotiation is worth to them.

-The playbook works best at a natural inflection point: a renewal, a new agreement, a significant technology commitment you can use as leverage.
-The quid pro quo that has worked is a credible automation roadmap with committed milestones in exchange for a shift to minimum-floor or outcome-based terms.
+The move works best at a natural inflection point: a renewal, a new agreement, a significant technology commitment you can use as leverage.
+What has worked is a credible automation roadmap with committed milestones in exchange for a shift to minimum-floor or outcome-based terms.

 Conduent won $732M in new ACV contracts averaging 4+ years via outcome-based pricing.